ghazlewood/guide-to-enterprise-drupal/README.md

 Get the same people using the Drupal admin UI as much as possible.
 Extend it where possible instead of replacing it with a tamed down admin panel.

-The Admin views module is an good starting point.
+The [Administration Views](https://www.drupal.org/project/admin_views) module is an good starting point.

 # Back-end Patterns